There’s nothing else quite like your product. Your branding looks fantastic and your website is just the way you want it.

 So now you know how to find the touchpoints you’re currently using, let’s take a look at how to add more touchpoints.

-Once you’ve optimized your online store’s current conversion rate, then start looking at adding other touchpoints to convert a user.
+Once you’ve optimized your online store’s current conversion rate, then start looking at adding other touchpoints to improve the entire customer journey and convert a user.

 Here are a few touchpoints that you can add in order to help convert readers into customers.